-We recommend connecting to the Sandbox environment when first configuring the add-on or when making changes to existing forms so you can test the forms without interacting with your live PayPal account.
+We recommend connecting to the Sandbox environment using a developer account when first configuring the add-on or when making changes to existing forms so you can test the forms without interacting with your live PayPal account.

 Note: PayPal does not permit connecting to a

 localhost.
 Attempting to do so will generate an error message “Hostname localhost not allowed.”
 To test locally, try to use a top-level domain such as

 You do not need to have an existing PayPal account to connect the add-on as PayPal will offer you the opportunity to create a new PayPal account whilst connecting the add-on.